How Tall Is Victor Wembanyama?

 In Wembanyama’s case, however, the label might actually fit the player.

 Born in Le Chesnay, France in 2004, Wembanyama has exploded on the professional basketball scene over the last few years.
-The 18-year-old is taller than Rudy Gobert, has a wider wingspan than Giannis Antetokounmpo, and can handle and shoot the ball like a guard.
-In 11 games with the French league’s Metropolitans 92 this year, Wembanyama is averaging 23.3 points, 9.4 rebounds, 2.5 assists, and 3.1 blocks.
+The 19-year-old is taller than Rudy Gobert, has a wider wingspan than Giannis Antetokounmpo, and can handle and shoot the ball like a guard.
+In the 34 games of his final season in France, Wemby averaged 21.6 points, 10.4 rebounds, 2.4 assists, and 3.0 blocks.

-The unique prospect is virtually a lock to go No. 1 overall in the 2023 NBA Draft, and LeBron James sees a bright future ahead for him.
+As you might expect, the combination of those physical tools and that stat line made the unique prospect a lock to become No. 1 overall in the 2023 NBA Draft.
+Even before the teenager joined the San Antonio Spurs, though, LeBron James saw a bright future ahead for him.

 “Everybody’s been a unicorn over the last few years, but he’s more like an alien,” James recently told reporters.
 “No one has ever seen anyone as tall as he is but as fluid and as graceful as he is out on the floor.”

-Victor Wembanyama height: How tall is the 2023 NBA Draft prospect?
+Victor Wembanyama height: How tall is the 2023 first overall pick?

 When you watch Wembanyama float down the length of the court in a few long strides, you might think he’s standing over eight feet tall.
 He’s not quite there, but he’s pretty darn close.

-Wembanyama might not be done growing at 18 years of age, so we might see him sprout to 6-foot-6 or 6-foot-7.
+It’s also worth remembering that Wembanyama might not be done growing at 19 years of age, so we might see him sprout to 7-foot-6 or 7-foot-7.
 Either way, he’s going to be an unstoppable force in the NBA for years to come.